Free KCSA Mock Exam Sample Questions

 Incorrect.
 Container runtime access does not prevent API server authentication.

-2. B Kubernetes Secrets are automatically exposed in pod logs
+2. B Kubernetes Secrets become automatically visible in plaintext pod logs

 Incorrect.
 Secrets exposure in logs is a separate concern from container runtime access.